 dfdl:encodingErrorPolicy 'error'

-If 'error', then any error when decoding characters while parsing causes a processing error.
-For unparsing, any error when encoding characters causes a processing error.
+If 'error', then any error when decoding characters while parsing causes a Processing Error.
+For unparsing, any error when encoding characters causes a Processing Error.

 When parsing, it does not matter if this happens when scanning for delimiters, matching a regular expression, matching a literal nil value, or constructing the value of a textual element.